 Alcohol and Drug Use

-- Termination from the program
+- Dismissal from the program or experience

-- Return home at your own expense
+- Return home at traveler’s own expense